9 Lesson Planning

 - Consider the lesson plan generated by ChatGPT earlier in this chapter.
 What changes need to be made to the lesson plan before delivering it?
 Would reprompting be an efficient way to refine the lesson plan, or should the instructor edit it themselves?

 - Experiment with prompting an AI tool to generate case studies, examples, questions, and classroom activities related to your area of instruction.
-How would you rate the AI tool’s output?
+How would you rate the AI tool’s outputs?
 What prompting techniques yield the best results?

 - Anonymous focus group participant, November 2023. ↵